Subnautica: Below Zero

 • Common Themes

-• Comparison with the original Subnautica is a recurring theme, with many players stating Below Zero falls short in terms of exploration and discovery.
+• Comparison to the original Subnautica is a frequent theme, with many players noting Below Zero's inability to fully capture the magic and exploration of the first game.